kaapana/kaapana/docs/source/user_guide/extensions.rst

 MITK Flow
 ---------
-| **What's going on?**
+| **Workflow Overview**
-| 1) A MITK instance is launched within a noVNC application.
+| 1) A MITK instance is launched within a noVNC application
-| 2) Access the noVNC application with MITK running through the Pending applications page.
+| 2) Access the noVNC application with MITK running through the Pending applications page
-| 3) In MITK, load the first task from the Kaapana Task List **Load task 1/x**.
+| 3) In MITK, load the first task from the Kaapana Task List **Load task 1/x**
-| 4) Modify or create segmentations.
+| 4) Modify or create segmentations
 | 5) Accept the segmentations by clicking **Accept segmentation**.
-Only accepted segmentations will be stored.
+Only accepted segmentations are stored
-| 6) Load the next task.
+| 6) Load the next task
 | 7) After completing manual interactions, click **Finish Manual Interaction** on the Pending applications page.
-Newly created segmentations will be uploaded to the PACS.
+Newly created segmentations are uploaded to the PACS

 | **Notes:**
 | The *mitk-flow* workflow aims to generate segmentations using MITK tools.